-With exogenous technology growth in A and $A^e$ it is possible that very different longrun extraction behavior results.
-In particular, it appears that a balanced growth path with the property that $g_A g^{\alpha} = g{A^e} g_e = g$ is at least feasible.
-Here, the first equality follows from the two arguments of the production function growing at the same rate-given that the production function F is homogeneous of degree one in the two arguments $Ak^{\alpha}$ and $A^e e$ -and the second equality says that output and capital have to grow at that same rate.
-Clearly, if the planner chooses such asymptotic behavior, $g_e$ can be solved for from the two equations to equal $g_A^{\frac{1}{1-\alpha}}/g{A^e}$ , a number that of course needs to be less than 1.
-Thus, in such a case, $g_e$ will not generally equal $\beta$ .
+With exogenous technology growth in A and A^e it is possible that very different longrun extraction behavior results.
+In particular, it appears that a balanced growth path with the property that $g_A g^\alpha = g{A^e} g_e = g$ is at least feasible.
+Here, the first equality follows from the two arguments of the production function growing at the same rate-given that the production function F is homogeneous of degree one in the two arguments Ak^α and $A^e e$ -and the second equality says that output and capital have to grow at that same rate.
+Clearly, if the planner chooses such asymptotic behavior, g_e can be solved for from the two equations to equal $g_A^{\frac{1}{1-\alpha}}/g{A^e}$, a number that of course needs to be less than 1.
+Thus, in such a case, g_e will not generally equal β .
 A more general study of these cases is beyond the scope of the present chapter.

-2.3.3 Endogenous Energy-Saving Technical Change
+s0060 2.3.3 Endogenous Energy-Saving Technical Change

-Given the backed-out series for A and $A^e$ , which showed negative covariation in the medium run, let us consider the model of technology choice Hassler et al. (2015) propose.
-In it, there is an explicit tradeoff between raising A and raising $A^e$ .
+poises Given the backed-out series for A and A^e , which showed negative covariation in the medium run, let us consider the model of technology choice Hassler et al. (2015) propose.
+In it, there is an explicit tradeoff between raising A and raising A^e .
 Such a tradeoff arguably offers one of the economy's key behavioral responses to scarcity.
-That is, growth in $A^e$ can be thought of as energy-saving technological change.
+That is, growth in A^e can be thought of as energy-saving technological change.
 In line with the authors' treatment, we consider a setup with directed technological change in the form of a planning problem, thus interpreting the outcome as one where the government has used policy optimally to internalize any spillovers in the research sector.
-It would be straightforward, along the lines of the endogenous-growth literature following Romer (1990), to consider market mechanisms based on variety expansion or quality improvements, monopoly power, possibly with Schumpeterian elements, and an explicit market sector for R&D. Such an analysis would be interesting and would allow interesting policy questions to be analyzed.
-For example, is the market mechanism not allowing enough technical change in response to scarcity, and does the answer depend on whether there are also other market failures such as a climate externality?
-We leave these interesting questions for future research and merely focus here on efficient outcomes.
-The key mechanism we build in rests on the following simple structure: we introduce one resource, a measure one of "researchers."
-Researchers can direct their efforts to the advancement of A and $A^e$ .
-We look at a very simple formulation:
+It would be straightforward, along the lines of the endogenous-growth literature following Romer (1990), to consider market mechanisms based on variety expansion or quality improvements, np0090 ^q An exception is the Cobb-Douglas case for which it is easy to show that the result above generalizes: e falls at rate β .

-&lt;sup>P If the saving rate asymptotically stayed above s > 0, then $k{t+1} \ge Ak_t^{\alpha}$ .
+$^{^{\}rm p}$ If the saving rate asymptotically stayed above $s>0$, then $k{t+1}\geq_s Ak_t^{\alpha}$.
 This would imply that capital would remain uniformly bounded below from zero.
 However, here, it does have to go to zero as its complement energy has to go to zero.